wochen96/freebies/README.md

 Problem Statement:

-The students in UW have their mindful about schoolwork and personal problem.
-A good location in UW for relax and study can be a challenge for students.
-We decide to create a project that could help students find the best locations around UW that can help them study better and maintain their wellbeing from stress.
+As we all know, classes in UW can be very stressful for students.
+School work and personal responsibilities can be overwhelming for students specially freshman who just start in UW.
+Therefore, finding a good location in UW for relaxation can be a challenge for students.
+The wellbeing of the student is also the primary goal of school.
+But how can we find the best place that fit students need?
+There are many resources in UW that are suitable for helping students getting better life.
+But it seems that there is no resource that point students to right location that can help them study better maintain their wellbeing.